Akropolis Ancient Coins

 E-mail: AkropolisZ@aol.com

-JUDAEAN & BIBLICAL COINS
+ANCIENT JUDAEAN & BIBLICAL COINS

 2. Pontius Pilate; Procurator of Judaea under Tiberius, 26-36 A.D., under